KovaliykSerhii/Web-portfolio/README.md

 ## Acknowledgements

-- This project was inspired by Kovaliyk Serhii and Yura Nikulay
+- This project was inspired by Kovaliyk Serhii